 - Monitoring progress on updating the plan as needed in the in the future.

-As part of the public outreach program, the City of Baxter is seeking public input and participation in development of the proposed transition plan.
+As part of the public outreach program, the City of Baxter received public input and participation in development of the proposed transition plan.
 The City recognizes public involvement is the key to developing a plan that addresses the immediate and long terms needs of the community.
-The draft plan is available for download using the link provided below.
+The plan is available for download using the link provided below.
 A copy of the plan is also available for review at the Baxter City Hall.

 Written comments can be submitted by mail, email or by delivery to the Baxter City Hall.
 Please submit comments to: